Borja Garcés: Club career

 Born in Melilla, Garcés joined Atlético Madrid's youth setup in 2016, from hometown club CF Rusadir.
 He made his unofficial debut for the first team on 22 May 2018, scoring the winner in a 3–2 victory over Nigeria A'.

 Garcés renewed his contract on 4 July 2018 until 2021, being promoted to the reserves in the Segunda División B. After spending the whole pre-season with the first team, he made his senior debut with the B's on 9 September, playing the last 27 minutes in a 1–1 away draw against Unionistas de Salamanca CF.

-On 14 September 2018, Garcés was named into Diego Simeone's squad ahead of a home fixture against SD Eibar, replacing injured Nikola Kalinić.
+On 14 September 2018, Garcés was named in Diego Simeone's squad ahead of a home fixture against SD Eibar, replacing the injured Nikola Kalinić.
 He played his first La Liga match the following day; after coming on as a second-half substitute for Rodri, he scored a last-minute equaliser to give the hosts a 1–1 home draw.

 In March 2019, Garcés suffered a serious knee injury which kept him out for six months.
 On 15 January 2021, he was loaned to Segunda División side CF Fuenlabrada for the remainder of the season.
 He scored his first goal as a professional in a 2–2 home draw with Real Oviedo on 22 February, adding a brace in the last matchday to help defeat Albacete Balompié 2–1 away.

 On 12 August 2021, Garcés moved to CD Leganés of the same league on a one-year loan.
 In October, after he chose to attend the wedding of his brother even though he did not have the club's express permission, manager Asier Garitano said that the player would not appear in any further games for the team as long as he was in charge.

 On 20 July 2022, Garcés joined fellow second-tier CD Tenerife on loan.
+In September 2023, he moved to Elche CF also in that division and in a temporary deal.

+Back at Atlético in July 2024, Garcés spent the first half of the campaign nursing another knee injury, and was registered again by the reserves in the Primera Federación the following January.

+After becoming a free agent in September, he signed for Croatian 3rd tier side NK Kustošija and scored his first goal after coming on as a substitute in a 3–0 home win against NK Bjelovar.His agent Andy Bara hinted that he could stay for the rest of the season and then leave for free, given that he came to Kustošija primarily just to gain playing time which he badly needed after so many unfortunate injuries.